 In 1991 LWVCO successfully supported a measure instituting a new mined land permit fee schedule to further ensure that reclamation occurs.
 However, the weakened program from the 1988 legislation was at least partially responsible for a cyanide heap-leaching mine failure that threatened fish and irrigated agriculture.
-In the 1993 session, SB 247, supported by the LWVCO, rectified the weaknesses of the Mined Land Reclamation Law.
+In the 1993 session the League supported a successful bill to rectify weaknesses in the Mined Land Reclamation Law.
 The Mined Land Board now has the authority to prevent such disasters from occurring in the future.

-The sand and gravel industry found SB 247 too stringent for their mines so they introduced legislation in 1995 addressing only construction materials mining.
-LWVCO opposed this bill as introduced, because of lax requirements.
+The sand and gravel industry found

+state regulations too stringent for their mines, so they introduced legislation in 1995 addressing only construction materials mining.
+LWVCO opposed this bill as introduced because of lax requirements.
 We worked successfully to improve the legislation, which then passed.
 LWVCO has also worked to protect such land resources as natural areas and agricultural lands subject to wind erosion.